codebuddies/codebuddies/contributing.md

 5. Remember to leave a comment on the issue if you decide to start working on an issue, so that others know.

 6. Remember to join the `#codebuddies-meta` channel on the CodeBuddies Slack (go to [codebuddiesmeet.herokuapp.com](http://codebuddiesmeet.herokuapp.com) if you need an invitation to the Slack) to discuss updates to this project and to ask questions.
 We'll be there!

+#Editorconfig
+Because everyone has their own preferred development tools, this project has an `.editorconfig` file in its root to help maintain code  consistency.
+Please [download the appropriate plugin](http://editorconfig.org/#download) for your text editor or IDE - this will help to  ensure that your editor uses the rules configured in the `.editorconfig` file.